Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.4/components/pagination.md

 ## Working with icons

+[comment]: boosted mod
 Looking to use an icon or symbol in place of text for some pagination links?
-Be sure to provide proper screen reader support with `aria` attributes.
+Be sure to provide proper screen reader support with **visually hidden text** and a `title` attribute.

 {% capture example %}
 <nav role="navigation" aria-label="Pagination example with icons">